Toterich/site/content/blog/lazy_malloc/index.md

 In this post, I will present a brief overview over how `malloc()` and friends allocate memory and how this relates to the physical RAM of the host machine, followed by an assessment of potential issues for the application programmer when relying on platform defaults.
 I will also offer an easy-to-use, platform-agnostic technique to force eager mapping, which might help mitigating allocation-related performance issues in your program.

-## Primer on memory paging
+## Primer on virtual memory

 ## Potential issues with lazy allocation

 In general, there are good reasons why both Linux and Windows don't immediately back any allocated virtual address space by physical pages in RAM, but default to lazy, "on-demand" paging instead.
+It allows the operating system to allocate more memory than is physically available in the system.
+As memory pages that are not currently needed are written out to secondary storage, the limit here is the size of your swap file.

-Nevertheless, there are applications where one might prefer all allocated memory to be backed by physical RAM immediately.
+Nevertheless, there are applications where one might prefer to all allocated memory to be backed by physical RAM immediately.

 SEE https://stackoverflow.com/questions/57125253/why-is-iterating-though-stdvector-faster-than-iterating-though-stdarray/57130924#57130924